Wedding Photography at Cardiff City Hall – The Historic Register Office in Wales’ Capital City

 Ready to Book Your Wedding Photographer at Cardiff City Hall?

-Includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the gardens.
+Includes some arrivals shots, the ceremony, congratulations/confetti and posed shots in the gardens (and early reception if 2 hours).

-For 2 hours and above please visit my South Wales Wedding Photography Prices page.
+For further details please visit my South Wales Wedding Photography Prices page.

 Room 103: The Guests’ Waiting Room Pre-Ceremony